When Should We Introduce Safety Interventions During Pretraining?: Abstract

 \section{Abstract}

-Ensuring the safety of language models in high-stakes settings remains a pressing challenge, as aligned behaviors are often brittle and easily undone by adversarial pressure or downstream finetuning.
-Prior work has shown that interventions applied during pretraining, such as rephrasing harmful content, can substantially improve the safety of the resulting models.
-In this paper, we study the fundamental question: \textit{“When during pretraining should safety interventions be introduced?”} We keep the underlying data fixed and vary only the choice of a safety curriculum: the \emph{timing} of these interventions, i.e., after 0\%, 20\%, or 60\% of the pretraining token budget.
-We find that introducing interventions earlier generally yields more robust models with no increase in overrefusal rates, with the clearest benefits appearing \emph{after} downstream, benign finetuning.
-We also see clear benefits in the steerability of models towards safer generations.
+Prior work has shown that safety interventions applied during pretraining, such as removing and rephrasing harmful content, can substantially improve the robustness of the resulting models.
+In this paper, we study the fundamental question that prior work has overlooked: \textit{“When during pretraining should safety interventions be introduced?”} We keep the underlying data sources and pretraining interventions fixed, varying the intervention start time (after 0\%, 20\%, or 60\% of pretraining tokens).
+We find that the optimal start time is not one-size-fits-all: with standard top-\emph{k} decoding, introducing interventions after a short initial phase of safe-only pretraining (20\%-60\%) often yields the strongest robustness, with the clearest benefits emerging \emph{after} downstream, benign finetuning.
+In contrast, for safety-aware inference, interventions starting from the beginning improve steerability towards safer generations.
 Finally, we observe that earlier interventions reshape internal representations: linear probes more cleanly separate safe vs harmful examples.
-Overall, these results argue for incorporating safety signals \emph{early} in pretraining, producing models that are more robust to downstream finetuning and jailbreaking, and more reliable under both standard and safety-aware inference procedures.
+Our results are the first to establish intervention timing as a key curriculum design choice for safety.